TheLastHobbit/Win-Win-Card/implementationOfCard/README.md

      * @dev Indicates a failure when any account(address) calls {approve}.
      */
     error externalApproveBanned();

     /**
+     * @dev Indicates a failure with `inputAddr`.
+Used in checking if the input address is applicable to the function called.
+     */
+    error invalidAddress(address inputAddr);

+    /**
      * @dev Because the constructor does not work when this contract is deployed via minimal proxy, this function will initialize
      * the state variables of itself and its parent contract(s).